Care & Maintenance

 First, check out our page on shipping so that you will be ready for the pallet.

 If you purchased an indoor sauna, be sure to read all about choosing the right floor.
-We also have a page that covers indoor sauna FAQs.
 Finally, don’t forget to check out our blog all about sauna routines so that you will be ready to craft yours when the time comes.

 If you have any questions before the sauna arrives, feel free to reach out to our customer service team—we are always happy to help!